How to Repair Corrupted SQL Server Database Using Effective Tactics

 3: Execute Repair Command

-With DBCC CHECKDB, there are three repair modes offered that can be used to bring back the database into functional mode from EMERGENCY mode:
+Moreover, with DBCC CHECKDB, there are three repair modes offered that can be used to bring back the database into functional mode from EMERGENCY mode:

 It is capable to keep syntax for backward compatibility.
 It means you can run SQL Server 2005 database files in SQL Server 2008.
 You can only use this command to repair corrupted database in SQL Server when you don’t want to perform any heavy repair actions.
 If you want to resolve the backward compatibility issue, make sure the database is in SINGLE USER mode instead of EMERGENCY Status.